 - Stand back and revel in the marvel of a freshly waxed board or ski!
 I may be a little strange but I just love the smell of freshly waxed gear and it get’s me amped to shred some lines!

 I've only recently started playing around with the angle of the base and edges and although overlooked, it's probably something I should have been aware of from the beginning.
-Here's a really good article on angles but I'll try to summarise below.
+Here's a quick summary of setting the edge angles:

 - Set your base edge at 1° with your base tool (if you have one) or set your edging tool to 1°.